HealDA: Highlighting the importance of initial errors in end-to-end AI weather forecasts: HealDA

 Observations are embedded together with their associated metadata and aggregated onto the HPX64 grid using scatter--reduce operations, producing per-sensor gridded feature maps.
 These are fused into a single dense representation and passed to the HPX ViT backbone, which globally integrates sparse observational embeddings to infer the complete atmospheric state, outputting the analysis at the target time.
 The ViT uses diffusion transformer ( DiT)-style blocks and is adapted to the HEALPix grid, with patch-based encoding and decoding and global self-attention across the sphere.
 Both components are trained jointly end-to-end under a single supervised regression objective.
 See Section \ref{sec:methods} for full training and architectural details.

-Importantly, HealDA is trained as a standalone obs-to-state ML DA module without any background field, using ERA5 as supervision, and independent of any forecast model.
+Importantly, HealDA is trained as a standalone observation-to-state ML DA module without a gridded background state provided as a model input field, using ERA5 as supervision, and independent of any forecast model.
 Below, we show that the resulting analyses can be used as plug-and-play initial conditions for off-the-shelf forecast models such as FCN3, Aurora, and FengWu, which we keep fixed and do not fine-tune.
-When coupled with a probabilistic forecast model such as FCN3, HealDA yields an ensemble forecasting system driven entirely by observations.
+When coupled with a probabilistic forecast model such as FCN3, HealDA yields an ensemble forecasting system driven by observational inputs.
 Inference is computationally lightweight: on a single NVIDIA H100 GPU, HealDA can produce a global analysis in under one second.
 This analysis can then be used to initialize FCN3, which can produce a single-member, 10-day forecast at 6-hourly resolution in under one minute on a single H100 GPU.
 In contrast, ECMWF's EDA analyses used to initialize IFS ENS require $\sim$1\,h wall-clock time on $\sim$1800 CPU nodes \citep[Table~2]{buizza2018tm829}.
 Our end-to-end forecasting pipeline is illustrated in Figure~\ref{fig:system-diagram}.